Auctions are a popular method of selling property, particularly when

 Register to bid

 Anyone who is interested in making a bid on the property must be registered.
 This can be done at any time before the auction - eg during open inspections, on auction day before it starts.
-There is no obligation to place a bid if you have registered to do so.
+A person registered as a bidder does not have to place a bid.

-To register you will need to show proof of ID to the agent or the auctioneer.
-You don't have to let them either keep your ID or take a copy of it.
+To register, a person will need to show proof of ID to the agent or the auctioneer.
+The auctioneer or agent cannot keep the ID or take a copy of it without consent.

-If you are registering to bid on behalf of a third party you will also need to provide:
+A person registered to bid on behalf of a third party will also need to provide:

 - proof of their ID